 How to take a self-test

-Remember, a negative self-test doesn’t mean you don’t have the virus.
+Remember, a negative self-test doesn’t mean you don’t have a virus.
 So, if you have symptoms, you should treat them at home and wear a mask until they go away.
-Then take another self-test within a few days to make sure that you don’t have COVID-19.
+Then take another self-test within a few days to make sure that you don’t have COVID-19 or the flu.

 Step 1: Collect your sample